 Talking of conversation leads me to the second reason why I originally decided to move to Spain.
 The Spanish don’t only love small talk, their language is made for it and comes up with a variety of fill words: Vale…Bueno…entonces…mira….a ver…are perfectly suited for the moment you are lost for words and need a second or two to rethink your answer.

 On the other hand, Spanish language use can be surprisingly efficient.
-In Spain, you don’t pick up the phone starting to say your name or wish the other one a wonderful morning.
+Living in Spain, you don’t pick up the phone starting to say your name or wish the other one a wonderful morning.
 You don’t even ask who you are speaking to, as that is irrelevant.
 Instead you come straight to the point and say “digame!”, which means “tell me!”, which I find very useful.
 In the end, it is obvious that you usually call people for a certain reason, so why waste your time?

 Eating tapas is a social thing, it is not meant to fill you up.
 The best aspect about tapas is that you can have a lot of it!
 Because the portions are so small, you are never facing the uncomfortable decision for ONE single dish on the menu.
 Simply order a buffet of tapas and share it with your friends!